 Premiums and discounts: what to know

 An important feature of ETFs for investors to understand during periods of market stress is the concept of premiums and discounts.
-When the price of an ETF share trades away from the NAV of the underlying holdings, it's said to be trading at a premium or discount to NAV.
+When the price of an ETF share trades away from the net asset value (NAV) of the underlying holdings, it's said to be trading at a premium, or discount, to NAV.
 ETFs are designed to trade close to NAV due to their creation and redemption feature.

 However, there are times when an ETF may trade away from NAV, but the ETF is still acting as it should.
 This can happen when the underlying market the ETF invests in is closed, such as international or emerging-market countries, or under duress, such as high-yield corporate bond markets.
-In some cases, ETFs actually become a “price discovery” vehicle when trading in the underlying securities is stale, delayed, or perhaps liquidity in the underlying market dries up.
+In some cases, ETFs actually become a price discovery vehicle when trading in the underlying securities is stale or delayed, or perhaps liquidity in the underlying market dries up.

 Use ETF limit orders

 We believe long-term investors should resist the temptation to trade in whipsaw markets, as already discussed.
-Yet, if investors are using ETFs in volatile markets, there are a few rules of thumb to keep in mind.
+Yet, if investors are using ETFs in volatile markets, there are a couple of basic rules to keep in mind.

-First, investors may want to avoid buying or selling ETFs right after the market opens, and right before it closes.
-In periods of extreme market stress, like we've seen this month, this best practice becomes even more critical.
+1 Investors may want to avoid buying or selling ETFs right after the market opens and right before it closes.
+In periods of extreme market stress, this best practice becomes even more critical.
 In the first and last 30 minutes of trading, ETF spreads can be wider due to higher volatility and other factors.

-Also, investors buying or selling ETFs in volatile markets should consider using limit orders, rather than market orders.
-A market order is designed to buy or sell the ETF quickly at the market’s best price.
-In periods of volatility, the market’s best price may not match investor expectations.
+2 Investors buying or selling ETFs in volatile markets should consider using limit orders, rather than market orders.
+A market order is designed to buy or sell the ETF quickly at the market’s best price, but in periods of volatility, the market’s best price may not match investor expectations.
 Limit orders, on the other hand, provide some protection in fast-moving markets because they only buy or sell at a predetermined price.

 Continuing ETF education